Main problems in buying domains

 Scam domain registrars are fraudulent companies or individuals who engage in deceptive practices related to domain registration services.
 These scams can take various forms, but their primary goal is to deceive customers and extract money or personal information.
 Here are some common tactics and red flags associated with scam domain registrars:

-- Bait-and-Switch: A scam registrar may initially offer a reasonable price for domain registration, but once you’ve paid, they may claim that additional fees are required for essential services like DNS management, email forwarding, or WHOIS privacy.
+5. Bait-and-Switch: A scam registrar may initially offer a reasonable price for domain registration, but once you’ve paid, they may claim that additional fees are required for essential services like DNS management, email forwarding, or Whois privacy.

 To protect yourself from scam when buying domains, follow these guidelines:

-- Read Reviews and Research: Look for online reviews and do some research about any registrar you’re considering.
-Check for any complaints or reports of fraudulent activities associated with the registrar.
+4. Read Reviews and Research: Search for online audits and do some exploration about any enlistment center you’re thinking about.
+Check for any grumblings or reports of fake exercises related with the enlistment center.

 Front Running by Domain